Costa Rica Company Setup 2026 — Crypto, VASP, iGaming & Full Advisory Services

 Costa Rica regulates crypto businesses through general commercial and AML/CTF law rather than dedicated crypto legislation.
-No formal VASP license is currently required — companies incorporate as a standard Sociedad Anónima (S.A.) and operate under mandatory AML/CTF obligations under Law 7786.
+No formal VASP license is required — companies incorporate as a standard Sociedad Anónima (S.A.) and operate under mandatory AML/CTF obligations under Law 7786.
 No minimum capital, no local director, 0% tax on foreign income, and 1–2 week incorporation make Costa Rica one of the fastest and most cost-effective jurisdictions to establish a legally structured crypto business.
-Bill 22.837 — which would introduce mandatory SUGEF registration — passed its first reading in July 2025 but has not yet been enacted.
+On 25 May 2026, Costa Rica's Legislative Assembly unanimously approved a reform incorporating Virtual Asset Service Providers as 'obligated subjects' under Law 7786 (the AML/CFT Law).
+VASPs operating in Costa Rica must now register with SUGEF for AML/CFT supervision purposes.
+This is not a licensing regime — registration does not constitute an operating permit or government authorization — but it changes the compliance landscape materially.
+CONASSIF is responsible for defining the practical scope of obligations, applicable thresholds, and supervision criteria.
+Much remains to be defined.
+Operators incorporating in Costa Rica now should build their AML/CFT framework to SUGEF registration standard from day one.
+Note: the original Bill 22.837 was archived and is no longer active.
+The May 2026 reform was enacted through a separate legislative process.

 2026 Compliance Update